NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 You can either follow [Dortania](https://dortania.github.io/) and [ChefKiss](https://chefkissinc.github.io/guides/hackintosh/) guides (Highly recommended) or you can follow these steps (Not recommended because this refer to my personal experience that could not be the same as yours, even with the same laptop resulting in errors.)
+You should only rely on this guide for the Troubleshooting and Post-Install sections.

 #### Initial EFI setup
 Download MacOS recovery using [Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html)